casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 To understand this phenomenon on the level of evolution graph.

 For example let's assume our database keeps accounts and balances.
-Our initial state of the database is: [Alice: 10, Bob: 0, Charlie: 0].
+Our $$Zero$$ state of the database is: [Alice: 10, Bob: 0, Charlie: 0].

 Consider the following transactions:
 * $$a$$ - is Alice transferring 6 dollars to Bob